 The School of Nursing, established in 1905, was the first in a group of schools that became Loma Linda University in 1961.
 In 1907, the first class to graduate included seven students—five women and two men.
 As the school developed and became a college-based program rather than a hospital diploma program, the baccalaureate degree commenced in 1949.
 The Master of Science degree was granted in 1957.
 The Doctor of Philosophy degree was added to the existing programs of the school, with the first class starting in 2002.
 The Doctor of Nursing Practice degree began in 2010.

 The School of Nursing received accreditation by the National League for Nursing (NLN) (61 Broadway, New York, NY 10006) in 1951.
 In 2000, initial accreditation from the Commission on Collegiate Nursing Education (CCNE) was received.
-The B.S. degree in nursing, M.S. degree in nursing, and Doctor of Nursing Practice (D.N.P.) at Loma Linda University School of Nursing are accredited by the CCNE (One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202/887-6791).
-The most recent accreditation for the B.S., M.S., and D.N.P. degree curricula by the CCNE was in 2017.
+The Bachelor of Science (B.S.) in nursing, Masters of Science (M.S.) in nursing, and Doctor of Nursing Practice (D.N.P.) at Loma Linda University School of Nursing are accredited by the CCNE ( 655 K Street, NW, Suite 750, Washington DC 20001, 202/887-6791).
+The B.S., M.S. and D.N.P. degree curricula are accredited by the CCNE through 2027.
 The nurse anesthesia area received initial accreditation from the Council on Accreditation of Nurse Anesthesia Education Programs (COA) in 2014 (222 South Prospect Avenue, Park Ridge, IL 60068-4001) and is currently accredited through 2027.
-The California Board of Registered Nursing (BRN) (P. O. Box 944210, Sacramento, CA 94244-2100) granted continuing approval in 2011.
+The California Board of Registered Nursing (BRN) (P. O. Box 944210, Sacramento, CA 94244-2100) granted continuing approval in 2014.
 Consumers are encouraged to contact CCNE, COA, or BRN with comments about the program.

-The School of Nursing holds agency membership and actively participates in the following major professional organizations: American Association of Colleges of Nursing, National League for Nursing, Council on Accreditation of Nurse Anesthesia Education Programs (COA), and Western Institute of Nursing.
+The School of Nursing holds agency membership and actively participates in the following major professional organizations: American Association of Colleges of Nursing, NLN, COA, and Western Institute of Nursing.